1. Home: Explore careers

 Day-to-day tasks

-• design processes and parts using computer aided design
+• design automated systems using computer software

-• build and test prototypes
+• build, program and test prototypes and fix faults

 • research news ways to use robots and artificial intelligence